satyamverve/Task-Management-FastAPI/Readme.md

 - `uvicorn main:app --host 0.0.0.0 --port 8000 --reload`
 - `search: http://<your-local-ip>:8000`

-# CREATE THE ".env" file and add the below details
+# CREATE ".env" file and add the below details
 ```Create a file called ".env" at the root directory of your project ```

 - DATABASE_USERNAME=